FranciscoRiano/team9_airbnb_amsterdam_analysis/README.md

 install.packages("broom")
 ```
 ## More resources
-The is a large amount of research done explaining the factors affecting the AirBnB pricing or demand.
-Below overview of related research can be find.
+There is a large amount of research done explaining the factors affecting the AirBnB pricing or demand.
+Below an overview can be found of the related research.

 Research done by Gutiérrez, García-Palomares, Romanillos and Salas-Olmedo (2017) with focus on Barcelona find that there is a positive relationship between the accommodation price and sightseeing spots.
 New York based study also show that location and neighborhood of the listing affect the price (Deboosere, Kerrigan, Wachsmuth & El-Geneidy, 2019).